 The Office of Accessibility Services (OAS) is providing remote virtual support during the COVID-19 pandemic and ensures that continuous support will be available to students, parents, staff, and faculty throughout this period.
 OAS is available Monday through Friday, 8:30 a.m. to 4:30 p.m.
 In addition, OAS staff are able to provide flexible Zoom meeting times in the early evening if necessary to fit individual schedules.

 OAS is best reached by email at [email protected].
 You may still call our front office at 617-521-2658 if you wish and we will receive your voicemail.
 Please leave your preferred email address in your message.

-Simmons University has developed an Online Student Success Resource Guide.
-Please refer to this guide for information about academic support resources.
 We wish you and your families well in this most challenging and uncharted time.

 About the Office of Accessibility Services